Since the outbreak of the Covid-19 pandemic two years ago, travel businesses have had to deal with some challenging economic times.

 It's time for the sector to rethink business travel in a world where the workforce is increasingly dispersed.

-For example, company retreats meant to bring together employees from different places may become a new type of business travel.
+For example, company retreats meant to bring employees together from different places may become a new type of business travel.

 Contactless Hospitality Services: Technology and Innovation